Double Down Option

 Doubling on a 9 against a Dealer with a Small Card

-Thus, if you flat bet $10 and play the same hand a hundred times, you can expect to win $590 and lose $410 for overall net profit of $180.
-The average profit you generate per hand with this play is $180/100 = $18.
+Thus, if you flat bet $10 and play the same hand a hundred times, you can expect to win $590 and lose $410 for an overall net profit of $180.
+The average profit you generate per hand with this play is $180/100 = $1.80.

 Doubling on a 10 against a Dealer with a Small Card

-DoublingWe already discussed the subject of doubling on an 11 against a dealer’s 10 and the prolific effect it has in terms of net winnings.
+DoublingWe already discussed the subject of doubling on an 11 against a dealer’s 10 and the profound effect it has in terms of net winnings.
 Now, let’s consider an example where you double on a 10 against a dealer with a small card, 4 for example.

-Regardless of the composition of your hard 10 (8-2, 6-4, 5-5, 7-3), the mathematical probability of you winning with this move is roughly 58% whereas that of you losing is around 35%, with the remaining 7% accounting for the ties where no money switches hands (respectively there are no net profits).
+Regardless of the composition of your hard 10 (8-2, 6-4, 5-5, 7-3), the mathematical probability of you winning with this move is roughly 58%, while that of you losing is around 35%, with the remaining 7% accounting for the ties where no money switches hands (respectively there are no net profits).
 Let’s suppose you have wagered $10 on this hand and are playing a multiple-deck game where the S17 rule applies.

-If you decide to merely hit your hard 10 and draw a small card 2 through 7, you are not supposed to draw again anyway because the basic strategy for the game you are playing recommends you to stand on hard totals 12 through 17 when the dealer exposes a 4.
+If you decide to merely hit your hard 10 and draw a small card 2 through 7, you are not supposed to draw again anyway because the basic strategy for the game you are playing recommends that you stand on hard totals 12 through 17 when the dealer exposes a 4.

 Doubling on Soft 13 through 18 against a Dealer with a Small Card